codescape/jira-scrum-poker/readme.md

 ## Development

-Development of Atlassian JIRA plugins is closely bound to the Atlassian Plugin SDK.
+Development of Atlassian Jira plugins is closely bound to the Atlassian Plugin SDK.
 Setting up your development environment is documented here: [Set up the Atlassian SDK and build a project](https://developer.atlassian.com/docs/getting-started/set-up-the-atlassian-plugin-sdk-and-build-a-project)

 During development you will find the following commands useful: